 Cook on one side until brown, 3-4 minutes.

-Flip burgers, and add mushrooms and a pinch of salt.
+Flip burgers and add mushrooms.
 Cook until mushrooms are brown and burgers reach a minimum internal temperature of 160 degrees, 4-5 minutes.
 Burgers may finish before mushrooms are done browning.

 Transfer burgers to a plate and top with sliced white cheddar.